top of page

 Fast forward to the late 1990s, and he finally made good on that claim.
 Two years after Denise and Rich married, they upped and moved to Missoula Montana where they settled into the best years of their lives.

-Which brings this story around to Denise.
+Which brings this story around to Denise Mongrain.
 Those two met within weeks after she had relo'd to Denver for work.
 Needing emergency dental work, she was referred to Rich's office by one of her employees (with enthusiasm).
 Rich was fascinated by this little 5'1" dynamo that laughed at everything he said.
 Denise was impressed by his gregarious and adventurous nature.
 They struck up an immediate friendship.

 Intrigued by this interesting guy, Denise eventually asked him out.
 He made some lame excuse about not dating a patient, so she promptly fired him.
 It took him a bit to get over the shock (and to stop laughing).
 It wasn't long before they became inseparable.